MicrosoftLearning/mslearn-postgresql/Instructions/Labs/19-perform-inference-azure-machine-learning.md

 # Perform Inference using Azure Machine Learning

 As the lead developer for Margie's Travel (MT), you have been asked to help develop a feature estimating nightly rental prices for short-term rentals.
 You have collected some historical data as a text file and would like to use this to train a simple regression model in Azure Machine Learning.
-Then, you would like to use that model against data you have hosted in Azure Database for PostgreSQL - Flexible Server.
+Then, you would like to use that model against data you have hosted in an Azure Database for PostgreSQL flexible server database.

 In this exercise, you will deploy a model created using Azure Machine Learning's Automated machine learning functionality.
 Then, you will use that deployed model to estimate nightly sale prices for short-term rental properties.